Why Frequent Blinking is Essential for Healthy Eyes and Optimal Vision

 -

-Contact lenses can discourage frequent blinking because the back surface of your eyelids is not designed to rub over an artificial surface.
+Contact lenses can discourage frequent blinking because the back side of your eyelids is not designed to rub over an artificial surface.
 This is one of several good reasons why contact lenses should be avoided whenever possible.
 For more information on this topic, please view: Potential Dangers of Contact Lenses

 -

-For a more thorough discussion of the health benefits of blinking, as well as comprehensive guidance on how to improve your eyesight naturally, I highly recommend the following book:
+For a more thorough discussion of the health benefits of blinking, as well as comprehensive guidance on how to improve your eyesight naturally, I recommend the following book:

 Relearning to See: Improve Your Eyesight - Naturally!

-Related Article:
+Related Resources:

 How to Reduce Eyestrain and Promote Optimal Vision